Skip to main content

 I think every filmmaker hopes that their film will change the world for the better, but how to measure that when the exact effects a film has on society are impossible to quantify?
 Did Patty Jenkins’ Wonder Woman instigate #MeToo, or were both just natural products of the shifting social dynamics that had been morphing for a long time?
 Maybe we're just kidding ourselves when we put our faith in movies to heal the wrongs of the world.
 After all, Kramer vs Kramer has been out for over forty years now, and some dads still struggle to prioritize love and attention for their kids.

 I'm also thinking of Raya and the Last Dragon.
-Disney's 59th animated film takes place in a fictional world known as Kumandra, a land that was once home to the majestic and altruistic dragons.
+Disney's 59th animated film takes place in a fictional world known as Kumandra, a land that was once home to the benevolent and majestic dragons.
 In the film’s prologue we learn that the dragons disappeared thousands of years ago to seal away an ancient evil known as the Druun.
 In their wake, the dragons only left behind a magical gemstone imbued with their magic.
 Over the centuries, the divided factions of Kumandra fight over the Dragon Gem until one day the gem is shattered, reawakening the Druun and plunging Kumandra back into darkness.

 The film’s heroine, Raya, reawakens the last living dragon, Sisu, and makes it her mission to undo the ravages wrought by the Druun.
 Together, Raya and Sisu journey around the ruins of Kumandra to collect the pieces of the gem, gaining allies along the way, in hopes of restoring peace to the land.